kontent-ai/data-ops/src/commands/syncModel/run/README.md

 ## Known limitations
 Using Management API introduces some limitations:
 - Snippet element can't be referenced in the same request it's created in.
 Because of this, the tool can't move it to the correct place in the content type.
+- Asset folders cannot be moved so if they are in a different location in the source environment, they are removed and created in the new place.
+- Asset folders cannot be deleted (or moved, see the previous point) if they contain assets.
+The command is not able to check this without loading all the assets in the project so it doesn't check it.
+Please, make sure that all folders that will be deleted does not contain any assets.
+You can see what assets will be deleted in the generated diff `sync-model diff ...`.

 ## Contributing